-One or two institutions and music festivals have begun streaming both live and recorded performances in the absence of audiences.
+One or two institutions and music festivals began streaming both live and recorded performances while audiences were absent.
 Check over the events pages for festival links to see what might be available.
 Notable examples include:

-- The Staatsoper’s streaming service (which has been free during lockdowns)
+- The Staatsoper’s streaming service (which was free during our lockdowns)

 - The Theater an der Wien opera house has been making selected opera performances available over streaming platforms